jrjones/blog.jrj.org/pages/what-i-use.md

         <p>Both have options for backing up your decryption key to the cloud.
 In general, I recommend against doing this.
 You should back up your data so that if you find yourself unable to decrypt the drive you can simply restore from backup.
 Handing over your decryption keys to Apple or Microsoft to some extent defeats the purpose of encrypting your drive, and drastically reduces the security of the overall solution.
 There is nobody I trust to keep encryption keys safe in the cloud, sorry.</p>

         <h2>Anti-Malware</h2>
         <p>I use Windows Defender on Windows 8/10, and Windows Security Essentials on Windows 7.
 It’s free, updates through Windows Update, and has minimal impact on system performance and resource utilization.
 In my experience, Microsoft does a good enough job of discovering threats.
 The default configuration is fine for most users (myself included.)
 Is it the best?
-Nope, not even close... however, it's free and low-impact, and at the risk of pissing a lot of people off, <em>anti-malware just isn't that important</em>, especially for more advanced users.</p><p>I use McAfee on my work PCs to stay compliant with corporate IT standards, but I don't recommend it.</p>
+Nope, not even close... however, it's free and low-impact, and at the risk of pissing a lot of people off, <em>anti-malware just isn't that important</em>, especially for more advanced users.</p>

         <p>On Mac OS X, I am reluctantly starting to use anti-malware tools, at least on work machines.
 Currently, I’m using McAfee.
 I’m not thrilled with it, but I haven’t found anything I like better yet.
 At some point, I will discuss the configuration options I have selected to strike a balance between performance and security.</p>

         <p>I have previously recommended against anti-malware tools for Mac users— not because the Mac is inherently more secure, but because it was less of a target.
 That’s changing, and you can’t ignore the threat any more.
 Welcome to the world Windows users have inhabited for the last couple decades, Mac users.</p>

         <h2>File and Directory Encryption</h2>